-I am writing to urge the Bureau of Land Management to refuse to permit utility-scale solar energy development in Arizona, California, Colorado, New Mexico, Nevada and Utah.
+I am writing, yet again, to urge the Bureau of Land Management to refuse to permit utility-scale solar energy development in Arizona, California, Colorado, New Mexico, Nevada and Utah.
 I have studied the issues in very great depth and have concluded, like all true environmentalists, that the time has come for a SUSTAINABLE energy policy.
 The time for pillaging our national resources for profit, greed and waste is OVER.

-The first step is with you - you are in a position to refer energy consumers back to their own resources (rooftops, micro-wind, conservation, etc.) and politely suggest that an ongoing policy of destroying millions more acres of our beautiful, intact ecosystems is hardly a long-term solution to gross over-consumption of energy.
+As I have said in past communications with you, the first step is with you - you are in a position to refer energy consumers back to their own resources (rooftops, micro-wind, conservation, etc.) and to explain to the "Brass" at DOI that an ongoing policy of destroying millions more acres of our beautiful, intact ecosystems is hardly a long-term solution to gross over-consumption of energy.
 Our open spaces are NOT renewable and it is disingenuous to suggest that obliteration of wilderness and wildlife on an unprecedented scale is any kind of a "green" or "eco-friendly" approach.
 I refuse to greenwash this rapacious policy and I urge you to do the same.